 It all started with stick figures.
 Two dots for eyes, a wobbly mouth, a single prop to give the joke away.
 A fishing rod.
 A guitar.
 A pair of skis.
 Nobody in the family was a trained artist.
 That was the whole point.
 The cards were funny becausethey were terrible, and you could always tell how much effort someone had put in by how long they'd spent on the hands.

-Open a drawer in our house and you'll still find a shoebox of them.
-Birthdays from the 90s.
+Open a drawer in our house and you'll still find a shoebox full of them.
+Birthdays, Christmases, anniversaries, Mother's Days, Father's Days, every occasion was an excuse to draw.
 Christmases from before the doggos were born.
-A stick figure of Dad stuck in a lift.
+A stick figure of Dawn's dad stuck in a lift.
+Antony falling off a paddleboard into a freezing cold lake.
 The card outlived the gift every single time.

 Example: early stick-figure card